g-plane/type-gymnastics/README.md

 All the source code are under `src` directory.

-It's recommended to view them at local with these steps:
+It's recommended to view them locally with these steps:

 1. Make sure you've installed Git, Node.js and Visual Studio Code.
 2. Clone this repository with Git.